Creating awesome short videos is easier than ever…if you know where to look.

 Horizon comes equipped with up to 2k horizontal recording, eight filters, and 60 or 120 fps slow motion support.
 The smartphone video app is available for iOS and Android, though the iOS version comes with a few additional features.

-Finally, using Horizon is not just limited to Instagram—you can easily upload your videos to YouTube, Facebook, or other platforms as well!
+Finally, using Horizon is not just limited to Instagram—it can help you easily do a quick video upload to YouTube, Facebook, and other platforms as well!

 2. Promo, $49+ per month